Home » Autism Advocacy » Celebrating Autism Awareness Month

 8. Sponsor a contest

-Then students can be encouraged to perform “Random Acts of Kindness” with people throughout the school.
+Then, students can be encouraged to perform “Random Acts of Kindness” with people throughout the school.
 As an “Act of Kindness” is performed, the student can collect a puzzle piece from the person they are doing the kind act for.

 At the end of the day, the students with the most puzzle pieces can be celebrated.
 The PTA could offer small prizes to these students.
-The principal could place the names of the winners in the school newsletter or a “Random Act of Kindness” bulletin board could be developed in the school.
-Students performing the most acts of kindness could have their names displayed, or classes demonstrating the most acts of kindness could be offered a movie party (that involves watching a movie about autism).
+The principal could place the names of the winners in the school newsletter, or a “Random Act of Kindness” bulletin board could be developed in the school.

 Librarians can also volunteer to go to your child’s classroom and read a book about autism to your child’s class.
 There are many books dealing with autism or books featuring autistic characters that your school librarian could select.
-Some examples are:

 • There’s Something Different About Dad – Kirsti Evans and John Swogger